[?] Subscribe to KHB

 There are a further 6 pages of Kithomebasics information guides and graphics concerning concreting:

-You can also go from Concrete footing design to kit home basics home page.
+Go back to kit home basics home page.